monic-co/blog/src/pages/how-the-pact-property-checker-works/index.md

 `s7` is mostly a translation of the regexes we wrote.
 Dissected, formatted, and commented by hand for your learning pleasure:

+TODO: code folding would be amazing here.
+How to condense this?

 ```
 (define-fun s7 () Bool
   ; does s6 match exploitRe?